"A fabulous upstairs, downstairs drama... Devenish's plot is as thick as Biddy's broth."

 "You can never be quite sure what you are seeing..."

 "All the Gothic elements plus a little bit more."

 Sydney Morning Herald

 "I thought I knew exactly what to expect: a fabled house, old money, and identical twins.
 I was wrong.
 This book is so much more... and the twists at the end were well worth it."

 New Zealand Herald

-I'm taking time out in the first half of this year to write a new historical novel, The Heart of the Ritz, to be published by Simon & Schuster in 2019.
+I'm taking time out in the first half of this year to write a new historical novel, The Girls at the Ritz, to be published by Simon & Schuster in 2019.

-Drawn from real life characters and extraordinary events, The Heart of the Ritz features an upstairs, downstairs mix of glamorous guests and steadfast servants; driven Resistance fighters, deluded collaborators, and utterly contemptible Nazis, who together are the denizens in a den of luxury, the world's most famous hotel, throughout the nightmare of the Second World War.
+Glamorous guests and steadfast servants; driven Resistance fighters, deluded collaborators, and utterly contemptible Nazis.
+Together they are the denizens of a den of luxury, the world's most famous hotel, facing the nightmare of the Second World War.